corda/corda-docs-portal/content/en/platform/corda/1.6/cenm/config-zone-service-parameters.md

     See [SSL Settings]({{< relref "../../../../../en/platform/corda/1.6/cenm/config-ssl.md" >}}) for details.

 * **authServiceConfig**:
-  The admin RPC interface requires an Auth Service to verify requests, which must be configured below in a `authServiceConfig` block.
-Typically this is provided automatically by the [Zone Service]({{< relref "../../../../../en/platform/corda/1.6/cenm/zone-service.md" >}}) (via an Angel Service), however the parameters are detailed below for reference:
+  The admin RPC interface requires an Auth Service to verify requests, which must be configured below in an `authServiceConfig` block.
+Typically, this is provided automatically by the [Zone Service]({{< relref "zone-service.md" >}}) (via an [Angel Service]({{< relref "angel-service.md" >}})).
+However, the parameters are detailed below for reference:
+  * **host**:
-  * **host**: The hostname of the Auth Service.
+    The hostname of the Auth Service.
 Required unless authentication is disabled.
+  * **port**:
-  * **port**: The port number of the Auth Service.
+    The port number of the Auth Service.
 Required unless authentication is disabled.
   * **trustStore**:
   Trust store configuration for the SSL PKI root of trust.
     * **location**:
     The location in the file system of the keystore containing the Auth Service root of trust.
     * **password**:
     The password for the trust root keystore.
+  * **issuer**:
-  * **issuer**: The \"iss\" claim in the JWT - you must set the same value as in the Auth Service's configuration.
+    The \"iss\" claim in the JWT - you must set the same value as in the Auth Service's configuration.
 Required unless authentication is disabled.
+  * **leeway**:
-  * **leeway**: Defines the amount of time, in seconds, allowed when checking JSON Web Token (JWT) issuance and expiration times.
+    Defines the amount of time, in seconds, allowed when checking JSON Web Token (JWT) issuance and expiration times.
 Required unless authentication is disabled.
 R3 recommends a default time of **10 seconds**.

 ## Obfuscated configuration files